When Royal Mail strikes are happening and how it’ll affect your post

 When is Royal Mail on strike?
 All you need to know and how walk out will affect your post

-Royal Mail managers are set to go on strike later this month in a dispute over plans to slash jobs and pay.
+Royal Mail managers are set to go on strike in a dispute over jobs and pay.

 Here is what we know so far about the planned strikes: